egberts/egberts.github.io-src/content/articles/swaks-quick-guide.md

 title: Quick Guide to `swaks` Tool
 date: 2022-03-23 18:55
 status: published
-tags: swaks, Exim4, sendmail, Postfix
+tags: swaks, Exim4, Sendmail, Postfix
 category: HOWTO
 summary: A quick guide on how to use the `swaks` SMTP exercising tool.
 slug: swaks-quick-guide